-- Movements of the pelvis: hands placed on the hips - Neck movements: back and forth, slow rotations - Movements of arms, wrists, hands, fingers - Movements of flexion and extension of the ankles with heel-toe alternation - Flexion while touching the ground, keeping the back quite straight and extension while stretching the arms towards the sky - Children jog in place, then raising the knees to the chest, then touching the buttocks with the heels.
+- Movement of the pelvis; hands placed on the hips Neck movements: back and forth, slow rotations

+- Movements of arms, wrists, hands, fingers Movements of flexion and extension of the ankles with heeltoe alternation - Flexion while touching the ground, keeping the back quite straight and extension while streching the armes towards - Children, jog in place, then raising the knee to the chest, then touching the buttocks with the heels.
 Pay attention to the correct and slow execution of each movement by alternating very short series that can be repeated.

-The Challenge of the Rings - shoot with precision Material needed : a handball goal, 5 hoops, floor markers (slats), 2 cones, 2 balls.
+The Challenge of the Rings - shoot with precision Material needed: a handball goal, 5 hoops, floor markers (slats), 2 cones, 2 balls.